A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static

 We see that as $\nu$ increases, the modified Kikuchi and Oden's model moves away from the limiting equilibrium, i.e. as the body becomes incompressible, one needs to apply more force to debond the body from the rigid surface.
-This is a surprising result as this tends to contradict the capstan equation, as the modified capstan equation for the infinite width case (corollary \ref{crlPrism}) is invariant with respect to Poisson's ratio of the elastic body.
 This effect is small in comparison to other results, but it is still numerically observable.
+This is a surprising result as this tends to contradict the special case of capstan model that is compatible with non-zero Poisson's ratios (i.e. corollary \ref{crlPrism}) as this model is invariant with respect to Poisson's ratio of the elastic body.